prituyadav/Coding-Assignment-based-mini-projects/README.md

 # Coding
-Some of my coding project and assignment based on java backend technology only.
+Some of my coding projects and assignments are based on Java backend technology only.